 Did you know that some foods can cause inflammation in the body?
 Inflammation can lead to pain, so it makes sense to avoid foods that can trigger a flare-up as part of your pain treatment plan.

-While many foods fall into this category, I recommend starting with these five worst offenders:
+While many foods fall into this category, I recommend starting with the following five worst offenders.

 Known “Trouble Foods”